tamagusko/tamagusko/README.md

 My name is **Tiago Tamagusko**, and I'm a civil engineer/data scientist.
 Ph.D. student in Transport Systems at the University of Coimbra.
 Member of the Junior Enterprise for Science and Technology (JEST-UC).

-> Enthusiast of AI, programming, active mobility, and Tennis.
+> Enthusiast of AI, programming, active mobility, and tennis.

 ### ⚡ Domains:
 - Road Pavements